From RFM Analysis to Predictive Scoring Models

 Name: revenue_2015, dtype: float64

-The pattern is stark and expected.
-Only active customers generated 2015 revenue by definition (theyâre active because they purchased in the past 12 months, which includes 2015).
-The active high value segment, despite representing just 3% of customers, generated 71% of total revenue.
-This validates our segmentation approach and highlights where marketing investment should concentrate.
+Only active customers generated 2015 revenue (by definition).
+The active high value segment, just 3% of customers, generated 71% of total revenue.

 The Retrospective Validation Strategy

-Hereâs where our approach gets clever.
 Before making 2016 predictions we canât validate, letâs build models using 2014 data to predict 2015 behavior.
-We already know what happened in 2015, so we can measure how accurate our predictions were.
-This builds confidence in the modeling approach before we bet real marketing dollars on 2016 predictions.
+We already know what happened in 2015, so we can measure accuracy.
+We recreate January 1, 2015 by filtering our data to only include transactions through December 31, 2014.

 # Calculate RFM as of end of 2014 (ignoring all 2015 transactions)